Azure-Samples/ms-identity-docs-code-javascript/msal-auth-node/README.md

 ## About the code

 This Node.Js API has a single route that requires an access token.
 The access token will be automatically validated by MSAL.
 A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
 An otherwise valid token without the proper scopes will result in a `403` response.
-A valid token with a proper scope of (`Greeting.Read`) will result in a "Hello, world." message.
+A valid token with a proper scope of (`Greeting.Read`) will result in a "Hello, world" message.

 ## Reporting problems